Agnoctopus/Tartiflette/README.md

 - **vm**: Unicorn like api over KVM
 - **fuzzers/giflib**: Sample harness for fuzzing giflib using tartiflette-vm
+- **fuzzers/quickjs**: Attempt at token based fuzzing of js code using tartiflette-vm
 - **scripts**: debugger scripts for capturing snapshots

 # Authors